-Click on the Forest of Books link to read how we are transforming this vision below into a unique, engaging and inspirational new library for our children.
+Click on this Forest of Books link to read how we are transforming this vision below into a unique, engaging and inspirational new library for our children.

 At St Margaret Ward, we aim to deliver a high quality English curriculum that gives children the best possible opportunities to become confident, literate, successful members of society with a deep love and understanding of English language and literature.
 We believe the development of Literacy skills is central to improving a child's life chances.
 Teachers have high expectations for all children to achieve and enjoy English and to be able to use the skills they have acquired in a range of contexts.